Weini Kelati: 2025

 Kelati improved her American record in the half marathon by 16 seconds in January, running 1:06:09 to finish second at the Houston Half Marathon.

 Personal life

 After receiving asylum in the US in 2014, Kelati was unable to see her mother for eight years.
-It wasn't until she became a U.S. citizen, a status that granted her the freedom to travel internationally, that she was able to reunite with her mother in Uganda.
+It was not until she became a U.S. citizen (a status that granted her the freedom to travel internationally) that she was able to reunite with her mother in Uganda.

 Her favorite movie is McFarland, USA, which tells the story of a predominantly Latino cross-country team in McFarland, California.
 Sprinter Usain Bolt is her favorite athlete.